pbrisbin/pbrisbin.com/posts/2012-03-24-dont_do_that.md

 /usr/lib/libpng.so.1.0 and is now broken.
 Sadface.

 In this example, the outcome is a broken gimp.
-However, if the shared dependency were in stead something like readline and the broken package something like bash, you might be left with an unusable system requiring a rescue disk or reinstall.
+However, if the shared dependency were instead something like readline and the broken package something like bash, you might be left with an unusable system requiring a rescue disk or reinstall.
 This of course lead to a lot of unhappy users.